 - Have firm plans to include visual art classes at the college level

 The scholarship is to be used at an accredited school/college for classes of visual arts.
-3 winning students will be honored and their work showcased at a reception on Friday, May 19, 2017.
-The awards will be announced during the reception after final judging.
-Art work submitted on CDs must be available for the final judging.
+6 winning students will be honored and their work showcased in an online forum.
+The awards will be announced after final judging.
+Art work submitted as jpg or pdf on a thumb drive must be available for the final judging.

 - The student must provide a portfolio of artwork.
 Minimum 4, maximum 6 pieces.
-Submit samples of your work in CD form.
+Submit samples of your work on a thumb drive.

 - The student must have a minimum GPA of 2.50 at time of application.

-- The student must provide a written letter of recommendation from their Fremont High School art instructor (creativity/ability) and submit an unofficial transcript (GPA/school attendance/classes taken) directly to the selection committee.
+- The student must provide a written letter of recommendation from their Fremont High School art instructor (creativity/ability) or Ohlone College art professor and submit an unofficial transcript (GPA/school attendance/classes taken) directly to the selection committee.

-- The student must have written permission of parent/guardian.
+- The student must have written permission of parent/guardian if under 18.